jbatson5/SCALE-test/docs/MAVRIC.rst

 uranium, 4.2% enriched, with O, Zr, Fe, Ni, Cr, Sn, and other constituents) to 55,000 MWdays/MTU.
 The contents of the modeled fuel represent typical values for PWR fuel.
-ORIGEN then computed the neutron and photon spectra in 27 group and 19 group energy structures for the fuel following a 10 year cooling period after the last irradiation.
-The total neutron source strength for the cask (1/6 of a full core – about 20 assemblies) was 8.577×10\ :sup:`9` neutrons/s.
+ORIGEN then computed the neutron and photon spectra in 27-group and 19-group energy structures for the fuel following a 10-year cooling period after the last irradiation.
+The total neutron source strength for the cask (1/6 of a full core, or about 20 assemblies) was 8.577×10\ :sup:`9` neutrons/s.
 The total photon source strength was 7.155 × 10\ :sup:`16` photons/s.